• Advertise

 Yet Jenny and Christos didn’t try to eliminate the human element.
 They just removed the friction around it.
 Planners still plan, vendors still create, couples still make deeply personal choices.
 The platform just ensures that when someone updates the flower order, everyone who needs to know actually finds out.

 Their approach shows a different way of thinking about industry transformation.
-They built with planners rather than for them, treating European complexity as normal rather than exceptional.
+They built with planners rather than for them, treating complexity as normal rather than exceptional.
 Sometimes the revolution isn’t in the technology itself but in finally acknowledging what everyone already knows is broken.

 Tags: businessculturefeaturednewstrending